earthly/website/blog/_posts/2021-04-07-slow-performance-in-jenkins.md

 ### 6. Lower Heap Size

 Do you want to create CI/CD pipelines that are performance-oriented and never fail with a memory leak or out-of-memory errors?
 Pay attention to the _heap size_.
-As the number of Jenkins builds grows, the default heap size can slow down the whole pipeline and throw an out-of-memory error if not attended to.
+As the number of Jenkins builds grows, the default heap size can be a limiting factor leading to out-of-memory errors if not attended to.

 A majority of modern Java applications start with the maximum heap size configuration during startup.
 For Jenkins to run smoothly, lower the maximum heap size property to a maximum of [4 GB](https://docs.cloudbees.com/docs/admin-resources/latest/jvm-troubleshooting/#_heap_size) for starters.
 You can increase the heap size over time, depending on the Jenkins builds.